Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Curved Monitors - Winter 2024 Reviews
+The 5 Best Curved Monitors - Black Friday 2024

 Best Curved Monitors

-Different types of curved monitors are available with various sizes and aspect ratios.
-Most curved monitors have a 21:9 ultrawide aspect ratio, which provides more horizontal screen space than 16:9 monitors.
-These are generally focused on gaming, but some still include productivity features.
-Other than that, there are curved 16:9 monitors with a 1440p or 4k resolution that can still be good for a variety of uses.
+Many curved monitors have a 21:9 ultrawide aspect ratio, which provides more horizontal screen space than 16:9 monitors, but there are also 4k curved monitors that deliver a ton of detail and sharp images.
 Because there are so many different options available, there's no perfect solution for everyone, but considering your personal needs and budget is a good place to start.
+For example, you'll want a fast response time and good picture quality for gaming, while having high peak brightness is useful for office work in well-lit rooms.

-We've bought and tested over 300 monitors, and below are our picks for the best monitors with a curved screen available for purchase.
-Check out our recommendations for the best curved gaming monitors, the best ultrawide monitors, and the best 34-49-inch monitors.
+We've bought and tested over 325 monitors, and below are our picks for the best monitors with a curved screen available for purchase.
+Check out our recommendations for the best curved gaming monitors, the best ultrawide monitors, and the best 34-49 inch monitors.

 1. Best Curved Monitor

 The best curved monitor we've tested is the Dell Alienware AW3225QF.
-With a 32-inch screen and 1700R curve, it's a unique display that's the first 4k, 240Hz QD-OLED available in North America, which you can buy directly through Dell's website.
-It combines its outstanding gaming performance with premium picture quality to get realistic and detailed images.
-Although you need a high-end graphics card to even take advantage of its high refresh rate, it at least provides a smooth gaming experience.
-It also has a near-instantaneous response time, resulting in crisp motion.
+It's a premium monitor focused on gaming and has a 4k, 240Hz QD-OLED display.
+It combines outstanding gaming performance with fantastic picture quality.
+Although you need a high-end graphics card to take advantage of its high 240Hz refresh rate, it provides a smooth and detailed gaming experience.
+It has a near-instantaneous response time, resulting in crisp motion, and it even has HDMI 2.1 bandwidth to take full advantage of modern graphics cards and gaming consoles.

-Its QD-OLED panel makes it an incredible choice if you just want to sit back and watch content, even in HDR.
-It has a near-infinite contrast ratio for deep and inky blacks, and it also gets bright enough to make highlights pop.
-It even displays a wide range of colors and makes them look vivid.
-However, there are some bugs with its Dolby Vision support, which is disappointing.
-OLEDs also risk permanent burn-in with constant exposure to the same static elements over time, so if that's a concern for you, check out the Samsung Odyssey Neo G8 S32BG85.
-It uses Mini LED backlighting and doesn't risk burn-in, but its picture quality and motion handling are worse.
+Its QD-OLED panel makes it an incredible choice if you just want to sit back and watch HDR content.
+It has a near-infinite contrast ratio for deep and inky blacks in dark rooms, and it gets bright enough for highlights to pop.
+It also displays a wide range of colors that look extremely vivid.
+One thing to note is that OLEDs risk permanent burn-in with constant exposure to the same static elements over time, so if that's a concern for you, check out the Samsung Odyssey Neo G8 S32BG85 instead.
+It uses Mini LED backlighting and doesn't risk burn-in, but its picture quality and motion handling are worse than the Dell.

 See our review

-If you don't like the 32-inch, 16:9 format of the Dell Alienware AW3225QF and prefer an ultrawide format, check out the Dell Alienware AW3423DW.
-It uses a QD-OLED panel like the AW3225QF, so the picture quality is very similar between each, and the differences come down to their features.
-The AW3423DW doesn't have HDMI 2.1 bandwidth like the AW3225QF, and with a lower 1440p resolution, it can't take full advantage of gaming consoles with clear and detailed images.
-However, that's the trade-off you need to make for getting an ultrawide monitor, and the extra horizontal screen space provides a more immersive feel for atmospheric games.
+If you don't like the 32-inch, 16:9 format of the Dell Alienware AW3225QF and prefer an ultrawide display, check out the Dell Alienware AW3423DWF.
+It doesn't have HDMI 2.1 bandwidth like the AW3225QF, and with a lower 1440p resolution, games look less detailed.
+However, the AW3423DWF is cheaper than the AW3225QF, and the extra horizontal screen space provides a more immersive feel for atmospheric games, so there are some considerable benefits.

 See our review